-Early Learning Center tuition is based on a sliding scale, with many students attending tuition free.
-Those that do pay, average $25 per week.
+Early Learning Village tuition is based on a sliding scale, with many students attending tuition-free.
+Those that do pay, an average of $25 per week.
 The ELC is a very affordable option!

 ELC has extensive support services: two speech pathologists, a school psychologist, an occupational therapist, a school social worker, a physical therapist and a health monitor